dwarvesf/brainery/memo/advancing-us-healthcare-platform-joinpara-as-covid-19-support.md

 <!-- column 0c6e98be-ec2c-4c6a-a045-f6d9c59c0a6c -->

-Through more than 6 months of working on the remaining features, we got to launch a <span style='color:blue'>shape MVP release on time</span> - a fully functioning app for nurse shifting schedules.
+Through more than 6 months of working on the remaining features, we got to launch a <span style='color:pink'>shape MVP release on time</span> - a fully functioning app for nurse shifting schedules.

 JoinPara app is a finetune product ready to demo for various clients, empowering Para to reach more funding opportunities and expand the market.